 Phone: (626) 765-4275

-Arron Tschida was born and raised in Indiana then moved to Southern California in 1994 to serve in the United States Marine Corps.
-During his service he was trained as an Explosive Ordnance Disposal Technician and participated in Operation Enduring Freedom and Operation Iraqi Freedom.
+Arron Tschida has resided in Southern California since 1994.
+He joined the United States Marine Corps and has been stationed throughout the world during his service.
+Arron was trained as an Explosive Ordnance Disposal Technician and participated in Operation Enduring Freedom and Operation Iraqi Freedom.

-He is active in the community as a participant with the Altadena Crest Trail Restoration Working Group and the Altadena Cub Scouts Pack 1 as the Cub Master.
-He is active at local schools and participates in community committees to improve safety for pedestrians and children.
-He is an active trail hiker and runner and enjoys supporting his wife, Mari, an accomplished ultra-endurance trail runner.
+He is active in the community as through various community organizations.
+He is the Cubmaster for Altadena Cub Scout Pack 1.
+He is active at local schools and participates in community committees to improve neighborhood initiatives.
+He is an active trail hiker and outdoor enthusiast.
 Arron enjoys learning and educating our youth about the history of our area, leadership, and stewardship.
 He is a supporter of small business and believes in improving our community through diverse enterprises to better serve our residents.

 Arron is eager to support the community through engaging with his constituents and supporting the local schools and neighbors.